ethereum/pm/Merge/Meeting 7.md

 Yeah, but potentially other cases that we might have not identified so far.
 Yup asynchronous communitarian would be implemented with these bidirectional communication channels as well.
-I do not speak about this today but if we will be loosing into redesigning the protocol  we might want to also look into encoding the json.
+I do not speak about this today but if we will be looking into redesigning the protocol  we might want to also look into encoding the json.
 It’s probably better to use some binary encoding and then we can ask whether to use ssc or rlp or whatever else

 **Jacek Sieka**